aurelg/linkbak/README.md

 Pages (HTML/PDF) are stored in output directories identified by the sha256 of the links to avoid collisions.
 An additional JSON index is also written to keep track of which links are stored in which directory.

+Downloaded files can be browsed with your browser:

+- start python's integrated web server: `cd output && python -m http.server`
+- open your browser at `http://localhost:8000`

 # Installation